damonyoungcc/english-interview/README.md

 this admin management system has three subsystems:
 1. merchant and product management syetstem, it's more like a CMS system, can add, edit, delete merchants and products.
 2. points management system to set the redem rules and manage points.
-3. report and order management to check the order history and points usage.
+3. report and order management system to check the order history.
 ```

 ### 3. 你得角色和职责